-The FFB continues to devote significant resources to its core information technology (IT) system, the Loan Management Control System (LMCS), including critical cybersecurity upgrades and loan pricing enhancements.
+The FFB devotes significant resources to its core information technology system, the Loan Management Control System (LMCS), to include critical cybersecurity upgrades, loan pricing enhancements, and new system development in support of FFB's strategic goals and customers.

-In 2023, we will seek new approaches to achieve our mission of lowering the cost of Federal credit, coordinating Federal program borrowings with the Government's overall fiscal policy, and ensuring that Federal programs execute borrowings in ways that are least disruptive to private markets.
+In 2024, we will seek new ways to use our capabilities to achieve our mission of lowering the cost of Federal credit, coordinating Federal program borrowings with the Government's overall fiscal policy, and ensuring that Federal programs execute borrowings in ways that are least disruptive to private markets.